-Join us at 9am on Sunday 2nd April at the Centennial Park Labyrinth for a group walk led by Wendy Rose-Williams.
-These monthly events are free and open to all.
+The next facilitated group walk will be held at 9am on Sunday 3rd December at the Centennial Park Labyrinth.
+It will be led by bereavement counsellor, Erica Webber.
+These events are held regularly on the first Sunday of every month.
+They are free and open to all.
 The labyrinth is on Dickens Drive.
-Please see Location page for exact directions.
-All our events now begin at 9am.
+Please see Location page for directions.

 ABC Radio National’s Dr Rachael Kohn did an in-depth interview with Rev Dr Lauren Artress and Emily Simpson on her regular program The Spirit of Things which was broadcast on 22nd February 2015.
 You can download or listen to it here

 The woman who kick started the global labyrinth movement 20 years ago, Rev Dr Lauren Artress was in Sydney to train 30 new labyrinth facilitators.
 On Sunday 1st Feb she was guest of honour at the Dedication of the Labyrinth which included the beautiful music of Corrina Bonshek which is now available online.

 To find out more about Lauren’s work with labyrinths around the world go to www.veriditas.org.
 Her much loved book is called “Walking A Sacred Path – Rediscovering the Labyrinth as a Spiritual Practice” and is available on Amazon

 There’s really no right way or wrong way to walk a labyrinth, but generally speaking there are three phases:

 1. Releasing on the way in – letting go of what no longer serves.

 2. Receiving a sense of peace and calm as you pause in the centre.

 3. Resolving to engage with the world in a new way as you follow the same path back out.